maddie-ebright/Capstone_Project/README.md

   spending grew faster (46%) than its usage, while Overdrive's fixed-license model kept spending and usage more proportional
-- **Clear seasonality**: All three platforms spike between March and July, tied to reading month, spring break, and summer vacation — visible both in checkout volume and in Hoopla's daily budget cap blocks
+- **Clear seasonality**: All three platforms spike between March and July, tied to reading month, spring break, and summer vacation, visible both in checkout volume and in Hoopla's daily budget cap blocks
-- **Genre mix is stable**: despite rising volume, the breakdown of checkouts by genre stayed consistent — no single genre is driving the growth
+- **Genre mix is stable**: despite rising volume, the breakdown of checkouts by genre stayed consistent.
+No single genre is driving the growth

 ## Tools